MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 ### Do I need to use Visual Studio or msbuild to run CodeQL?

-CodeQL does not require MSBuild or Visual Studio to be used.
+CodeQL **does not require MSBuild or Visual Studio to be used**.
 See [supported languges and frameworks](https://codeql.github.com/docs/codeql-overview/supported-languages-and-frameworks/) for a list of which compilers are supported.

 ### How does the HLK verify that my driver was scanned by CodeQL?